Workshop visits

-The educational workshops allow children to approach the history of the Jews during the Second World War, while taking a look at Jewish life and cultural practices.
+Educational workshops allow children to approach the history of the Jews during the Second World War, while taking a look at Jewish life and cultural practices.
 After a presentation of the activity in the museum, children are introduced to various artistic activities.

 New!
-Visits-workshops on specific dates
+Workshop visits on specific dates

-THE CHILD HAS TWO NAMES
+THE CHILD HAS BOTH NAMES

-Themes: Occupation, exclusion, anti-Semitism, rescue, hidden child.
+Themes: Occupation, exclusion, antisemitism, rescue, hidden child.

-Historical period: World War II.
+Historical period: WWII.

 Supports: Archival documents.

-Main activity: Individual plastic creation.
+Main activity: Individual plastic production.

 RESISTANCE AND SOLIDARITY

-For 5th grade students, Paris
+For fifth-grade students, Paris

 Themes: Occupation, rescue, clandestine networks, resistance.